Apollorion/i-dont-need-more-domains/README.md

 Now that I think about it.... this readme will need a ton of work.
 Basically if you're here, you can open a PR and make this project even more ridiculous if you want.
 I won't stop you.
 I even setup automation so everything deploys!
 Oh!
 And it's got a staging environment!

 ### Environments
-To prevent bad actors, only I can deploy your PR to staging with `/stage`, but if you ask me I'll probably do it for you.
+To prevent bad actors, only I can deploy your PR to staging with the label `safe-to-stage`, but if you ask me I'll probably do it for you.

 production: https://i-dont-need-more-domains.io
 staging: https://stage.i-dont-need-more-domains.io